 I think it safe to say there are probably a lot of you that still have an over abundance of Halloween candy.
-With 3 trick or treaters in my house, I have a brown grocery bag full.
+With three trick-or-treaters in my house, I have a brown grocery bag full.

 So needless to say, I am quite happy to have leftover Halloween candy this year because I will be making these again, and again, and again.

 makes 16 squares

 6 full size graham crackers

 1/2 cup sweetened condensed milk (save the rest for another batch)

 pinch of kosher salt